lharrisw/Senior-Thesis-Perfect-Discretizations/README.md

 thesis for my undergraduate Physics degree at the University of the Pacific.
-The purpose of the code was to compare and contrast the standard 5-point and modified 9-point discrete Laplacians with different perfect Laplace operators obtained from the renormalization group transformation applied to the discrete There are a total of 8 files, seven of which are MATLAB function files.
+The purpose of the code was to compare and contrast the standard 5-point and modified 9-point discrete Laplacians with different perfect Laplace operators obtained from the renormalization group transformation applied to the discrete analog of the continuum action for a free scalar field in two dimensions.
+There are a total of 8 files, seven of which are MATLAB function files.

 ## Usage